TauNoor/TauNoor/README.md

 ### ⚡ Interests<br>
 - Building practical AI systems for education, healthcare, and customer service  <br>
 - Exploring new ML frameworks and cloud platforms  <br>
-- Contributing to impactful research and open-source projects</p>
+- Contributing to impactful research and open-source projects</p> <br>

 ###